ntoll/microformats/README.txt

 (Notice the passing of arguments for strftime.)

+If you pass a valid email address or URI then the span element will be replaced with an anchor with the appropriate href attribute.
+For example, is you do something like this:

+{{hReview.url|hreview:'url'}}

+You'll get this:

+<a class="url" href="http://www.acme.com">http://www.acme.com</a>

 You don't even have to pass instances of the microformat models for the template filters to work.
-The templates the filters wrap arround simply assume the same field names as found in the microformat specifications (where '-' is replaced with the more Pythonic '_' so 'given-name' becomes 'given_name').
+The templates the filters wrap around simply assume the same field names as found in the microformat specifications (where '-' is replaced with the more Pythonic '_' so 'given-name' becomes 'given_name').